Malik Monk NBA Playoffs Player Props: Kings vs. Warriors

 - This season, he's put up 11.0% of the Kings' attempted field goals, as he's averaging 10.3 per contest.

-- Monk's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.
+- Monk is averaging 5.2 three-point field goal attempts per game this season, which is 13.0% of his team's tries from beyond the arc.

-- Conceding 117.1 points per game, the Warriors are the 21st-ranked squad in the NBA defensively.
+- The Warriors are the 15th-ranked squad in the NBA, allowing 43.3 rebounds per contest.

-- On the boards, the Warriors have given up 43.3 rebounds per contest, which puts them 15th in the NBA.

-- Conceding 25.7 assists per game, the Warriors are the 15th-ranked team in the NBA.
+- The Warriors are the 15th-ranked team in the NBA, giving up 25.7 assists per game.

-- Looking at 3-pointers, the Warriors have conceded 12.9 makes per game, 23rd in the NBA.
+- The Warriors are the 23rd-ranked team in the NBA at allowing threes, conceding 12.9 made 3-pointers per contest.

 Malik Monk vs. the Warriors